KEVIN WOODS B.OST, BSC(HONS), PG Cert SPOP

 Kevin studied Osteopathy at The University College of Osteopathy where he achieved a BSc (Hons) Degree.
 Prior to this Kevin has achieved a Massage Practitioners Diploma from The London College of Massage.
 Kevin most recently undertook a post-graduate certificate course in Specialist Pediatric Osteopathic Practice, which he completed in July 2018.

-Kevin is also a certified STOTT Pilates Instructor, qualified dance teacher and Licenced Zumba & Zumba Gold instructor.
+Kevin is also a certified STOTT Pilates Instructor, qualified dance teacher.
 He has been teaching in North Dublin area for the past 13 years while commuting to London for his studies over the past 9 years.

 With a previous career as a professional dancer and performer Kevin’s innate knowledge of physical movement brought him into the teaching of dance and physical exercise.
 His interest in the biomechanics of the human body stemmed from being a patient himself while recovering from occupational injuries.
 With his experience of teaching combined with his knowledge of human anatomy and physiology his objectives will be to work with his patients in partnership to achieving the best possible outcomes in the shortest amount of time.